AstroDigital/landsat-api/README.md

   - `REDIS_PASSWORD=redispassword` Redis db password.
 Default is null.
   - `REDIS_DATABASE=myredisdb` Name of the redis db.
 Default is null.
   - `REDIS_PORT=6379` Redis port.
 Default is 6379.
+  - `LANDSAT_PAYLOAD_LIMIT` Limit of payload size for POST in bytes.
+Default is 2048000.

 #### Run